 Minor changes, i.e., changes that require only an update to the Quality Plan application (e.g., a benchmark update that does not change the overall action structure).

-A new version with a documented version history must be prepared by < according to < < and < < (e.g., proposal prepared for Leadership Team / Senior Management members meeting) and approved by Leadership Team / Senior Management members.
+A new version with a documented version history must be prepared by e.g., Quality Management Director according to SOP-05 Change Management and SOP-01 Documentation Management (e.g., proposal prepared for Leadership Team / Senior Management members meeting) and approved by Leadership Team / Senior Management members.

 Closing

-The Quality Plan closes as soon as the final report according to < <.
+The Quality Plan closes as soon as the final report according to SOP-04 Management Review.

-If not all actions from the < Quality Plan are completed, incomplete actions must be moved to the Quality Plan of the following year or, if more appropriate, it should be carried out within another project.
+If not all actions from the Organisation Name Quality Plan are completed, incomplete actions must be moved to the Quality Plan of the following year or, if more appropriate, it should be carried out within another project.
 The executing progress of this altered plan shall be monitored and recorded in the same way.
 The approach to tracking incomplete actions should be documented in the tracking file.
 The Quality Plan should be closed by the end of February of the following year.

 Applicable documents

-< <
+MD-01 Quality Manual

-< <
+SOP-01 Documentation Management

-< <
+SOP-04 Management Review

-< <
+SOP-05 Change Management

-< <
+SOP-10 Training Management

 ICH Q10